crimson-king/Bomberman/README.md

 method may be used.
 Framework will automagically close game window when there's nothing on state stack.

-When user wants to play game, on play option selected, `state_manager.push(GameState())` shall be invoked and Framework will present new state to the user.
+When user wants to play the game, on play option selected, `state_manager.push(GameState())` shall be invoked and Framework will present new state to the user.